mjeanmar/mdi-basic-training/_docs/code-editor.md

 {% include figure.html file="code-editor/vs-code.png" border=true %}

-> Students working on the MDI project are expected to use VS Code.

 ### Install VS Code

 You'll find everything you need to get started with VS Code here: